KamikazeVildsvin/Solstrejf/README.md

-# Solstrejf - 4 Voice Sinewave Drone Oscillator
+# Solstrejf - 4 Voice Sine Wave Drone Oscillator
 This repository contains the simulation, schematic ,and PCB files for **Solstrejf**.
 Some custom KiCad footprints, 3D models, and symbols are used in this project.
-This is included as a git submodule, which means that this repo should be cloned with the `--recursive` option like so:
+This is included as a git submodule, which means that if you want to work with the KiCad projects in this repo, it should be cloned with the `--recursive` option like so:

 ```
 git clone --recursive "https://github.com/KamikazeVildsvin/Solstrejf.git"